Investigations into Proof Structures: Condensed Detachment and a Formal Basis

 The number of inner nodes of the DAG of a \compDterm is $\sum_{\,l \in \dom(\compd)} \tsize(l\compd)$.
 If the \compDterm is written as a set of bindings as in Example~\ref{examp-cdterm}, it can be read off as the total number of occurrences of $\D$ in the bindings' right sides.

 An alternative possible technical understanding of a \compDterm with a single root is as a regular tree grammar where the domain forms the set of nonterminals.
 Each nonterminal there has exactly one production and the grammar describes a single tree \cite{lohrey:survey:2015,lohrey:treerepair:2013}.
-If the regularity condition is dropped, the grammar framework generalizes to tree representations that are more strongly compressed than DAGs, as discussed for \Dterms in \cite{cw:ccs}.
+If the regularity condition is dropped, the grammar framework generalizes to tree representations that are more strongly compressed than DAGs, offering further compression possibilities also for \Dterms \cite{cw:ccs}.